State Fees as Transportation Funding Alternatives

 The Indiana Legislature convened a committee to study road impact fees on PEV and hybrid vehicle users.
 In its 2013 annual report, the committee recommended further investigation into alternative revenue mechanisms, including flat fees and fees that vary based on the vehicle type.
 The committee also recommended that the study consider avenues for collecting revenue that are technology neutral.

 The Nebraska Department of Motor Vehicles (DMV) imposes an annual fee of $75 on any vehicle powered by a source not otherwise subject to state motor fuel tax, which in that state includes electricity.
 The Nebraska DMV collects the fee at the time of initial vehicle registration and regular renewal.
-Similarly, all-electric vehicle (EV) owners in North Carolina must pay a fee of $100 on an annual basis.
-An annual license tax of $50 applies to EVs in Virginia.
+Similarly, all-electric vehicle (EV) owners in North Carolina must pay a fee of $130 on an annual basis.
+An annual license tax of $64 applies to EVs in Virginia, and an annual license tax of $200-$300 applies to PEVs in Georgia.
 All of these fees are in addition to other required registration fees.

-Drivers of certain hybrid electric and PEVs registered in Oregon must pay the regular fee owed for that vehicle plus an additional 50% of the fee.
-These vehicles include commercial trucks and buses.
-Additionally, EV drivers in Washington must pay an annual vehicle registration renewal fee of $100, compared to the conventional passenger vehicle registration fee of approximately $45 to $65.
+Drivers of registered PEVs in Idaho must pay an annual fee of $140, and hybrid electric vehicles owners pay an annual fee of $75, in addition to the regular vehicle registration fees.
+Additionally, EV drivers in Washington must pay an annual vehicle registration renewal fee of $150, compared to the conventional passenger vehicle registration fee of approximately $45 to $65.
 However, if the Washington Legislature imposes a fee or tax based on VMT, the EV registration fee will no longer apply.
+Washington is testing this alternative with a PEV road user assessment pilot.

 As an alternative to VMT or technology-specific fees, several states have chosen to revisit their motor fuel excise tax structure to account for differences in the energy content of alternative fuels compared to gasoline and diesel.
 Fuel tax rates that compensate for energy content more closely correlate to the distance a vehicle will travel on a given volume of fuel.
 For this reason, many states are revising fuel tax rates based on energy content to create greater parity among fuels.